dv-123/COVID-19_Detection/Previous_Works/Version_1/README.md

 This is the first version of the project that gives the initial approach that was followed during the preperation of the project.
+This folder includes the initial approach that was taken for the segmentation of the Chest Radiographs.